Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse4_distributed.md

 The last equation tells us that the squared norm of `Sx` is always the sum of the squared norm of `Smn` and the squared norm of the difference between `Sx` and `Smn`.

-Since squared numbers are always positive (or 0), we can conclude that the norm of `Sx` is always larger or equal to the norm of `Smn`.
-Thus, `Smn` represents the solution with the minimum norm.
+Since squared numbers are always positive (or 0), we can conclude that the norm of `Sx` is always larger (or equal) to the norm of `Smn`.
+Hence, `Smn` must represent the solution with the minimum norm.

 # 3 The real deal